Global Intellectual Property

-4. Optional supplementary international search – this is a second search of international patents to look more closely into patents in different languages and technologies.
-You don’t have to go through this stage.
+4. Optional supplementary international search – this is a second search of international patents to look more closely in to patents in different languages and technologies.
+You do not have to go through this stage.

 5. Optional international preliminary examination – this is additional patentability analysis that you can choose to undertake.
-This can be useful if you’ve made some changes to your application and want to give yourself the best change at a successful patent.
+This can be useful if you have made some changes to your application and want to give yourself the best chance at a successful patent.

 There are a few different options available to you when considering your global intellectual property, and each comes with its own benefits and drawbacks.
-If you’re looking to sell in an overseas market, you’ll need to seriously consider foreign patents to make sure your inventions remain your own and to keep the competition low.
-If you know which market you want to sell in, you can apply directly for an additional patent in that country, or if you’re looking to move into multiple European or global markets, a European patent or protection under the Patent Cooperation Treaty might be the better choice for your business.
+If you are looking to sell in an overseas market, you will need to seriously consider foreign patents to make sure your inventions remain your own, and to keep the competition low.
+If you know which market you want to sell in, you can apply directly for an additional patent in that country, or if you are looking to move in to multiple European or global markets, a European patent or protection under the Patent Cooperation Treaty might be the better choice for your business.